watson-developer-cloud/salesforce-sdk/README.md

 ## Functional tests

 The `force-app/main/test` folder contains the example calls for each service.
 These examples are used for functional testing of services.
 Developers can use them for reference and testing the installed SDK.

+## Featured projects
+We'd love to highlight cool open-source projects that use this SDK!
+If you'd like to get your project added to the list, feel free to make an issue linking us to it.

 ## Contributing